Term Dates

 Number

-• estimations and approximations of calculations using both whole numbers and decimals
+• make and justify estimations and approximations of calculations using both whole numbers and decimals

-• find fractions of quantities, order and perform all four operations on fractions
+• find fractions of quantities, order and perform all four operations on improper fractions and mixed numbers

-• find a percentage of an amount, find percentage increase/decrease and use the equivalence between fractions, decimals and percentages
+• find a percentage of an amount, find percentage increase/decrease and percentage change

 • recognise and use multiples, factors, highest common factors, lowest common multiples, powers and their roots